Force carrier

-In quantum field theory, a force carrier, also known as messenger particle or intermediate particle, is a type of particle that gives rise to forces between other particles.
-These particles serve as the quanta of a particular kind of physical field.
+In quantum field theory, a force carrier is a type of particle that gives rise to forces between other particles.
+They serve as the quanta of a particular kind of physical field.
+Force carriers are also known as messenger particles, intermediate particles, or exchange particles.

 Particle and field viewpoints

 Quantum field theories describe nature in terms of fields.
 Each field has a complementary description as the set of particles of a particular type.
-A force between two particles can be described either as the action of a force field generated by one particle on the other, or in terms of the exchange of virtual force carrier particles between them.
+A force between two particles can be described either as the action of a force field generated by one particle on the other, or in terms of the exchange of virtual force-carrier particles between them.

-The energy of a wave in a field (for example, electromagnetic waves in the electromagnetic field) is quantized, and the quantum excitations of the field can be interpreted as particles.
-The Standard Model contains the following particles, each of which is an excitation of a particular field:
+The energy of a wave in a field (for example, an electromagnetic wave in the electromagnetic field) is quantized, and the quantum excitations of the field can be interpreted as particles.
+The Standard Model contains the following force-carrier particles, each of which is an excitation of a particular force field: